LudvigWillemo/VSMN20_Groundwater_Application/MkDocs/docs/GroundwaterFlow.md

   q = -k \frac{d\phi}{dx}
 $$

 This equation is identical, apart from the quantities, to Fourier's law for heat flow.
-In fact the quantities of the constitutive law can be changed to fit a wide array of different physical problems, that have an analogous relation.
+In fact the quantities of the constitutive law can be changed to fit a wide array of different physical problems, that have an similar relation.
 By understanding one of the physical problems, one can understand principles of several others.
 As per the heat equation, the constitutive relation can be generalized to multiple dimensions [3, p.89].

 $$
   \textbf{q} = -\textbf{D}\nabla\phi